 We have a wide and leading expertise in the behaviour of materials under shock and impact dynamics.
 Read more Read less

-The Group is led by Dr David Wood and as well as a core team of academics and technical staff, we are complemented by additional experts called upon as required.
+As well as a core team of academics and technical staff, we are complemented by additional experts called upon as required.

 In addition to several current PhD students, the Group also actively supports a wide cohort of MSc project students.